All Episodes

 Yes.

-Democrats generally cheered, Republicans groused when a bipartisan group of senators crafted a compromise on judicial nominations last month, but with the Senate now confirming several conservative nominees whom Democrats had blocked for years.
+Republicans groused when a bipartisan group of senators crafted a compromise on judicial nominations last month.

-So she and other congressional black caucus members, the Janice Rogers Brown vote today is at five o'clock.
+So she and other Congressional Black caucus members, the Janice Rogers-Brown vote today is at 5 o'clock.

-And uh, she and uh several other Congressional Black Caucus members plan to march into the Senate today to protest the impending confirmation of Janice Rogers Brown.
+And she and several other Congressional Black caucus members plan to march into the Senate today to protest the impending confirmation of Janice Rogers Brown.

 This is, as I say, this is nothing more than liberal whining that they can't control the courts anymore, can't completely control it.